 He rests his head against the wall.
 “And with our luck…there’d be nothing but storms.”

-“With our luck, it would be—will be—exactly like that.”
-I move my hand to Tessen’s arm, pushing all of those thoughts away as much as I can.
+I wish I could say he is wrong, but with our luck, it’ll probably be exactly like that.
+I move my hand to Tessen’s arm, pushing all those thoughts away as much as I can.
 We have other problems to face first.
 “Let’s get you sitting before I have to drag you the rest of the way.”